 Up until now, I’d have been recommending Jim Norton’s excellent audio narration of Ulysses (and still do) as a way of really getting through the book.
 An audio version of Ulysses allows you to enjoy its many aural pleasures – the cat miaows, the singing of local tunes and the weird and wonderful mish-mash of onomatopoeia, stream-of-consciousness internal monologues and polysyllables.
 RTÉ’s radio players version allows the listener to differentiate the various different voices involved – we can easily move from Stephen’s internal monologue to narrator to character and back by hearing it spoken out loud.

 Say 'yes' to the best

 This great tome has for too long been covered in ivy and largely left for the poor readers to get through on their own.
 To add to the chore, there has been a gang of luvvies and a difficult executor involved with Ulysses.
-Acquired tastes such as David Norris and D4 types in Edwardian clobber have put a lot of folk off the book by making it into an annual highbrow circus.
+Acquired tastes such as the ebullient David Norris and D4 types in Edwardian clobber have put a lot of folk off the book by making it into an annual highbrow circus.
 Joyce’d have approved of the original motley crew enjoying the first Bloomsday in 1954, but not what it had become – until now.

 With Joyce’s work now out of copyright and no more killjoy literary estate breathing down anyone’s neck, we can look forward to more experimental interpretations of the book to come.
 A handy new free app on locations of Joyce’s Dublin being one such example.
 If they can do very complex videos games where endless zombies are slain, surely a 3D walkthrough of 1904 Dublin via Bloom or Dedalus is possible?
 However, the current tools above and some imagination will do for now in making a previous source of dread into a pleasurable experience.